jlaboll/jlaboll/README.md

 - DevOps
 - On-Premises solutions
 - Containerized apps/services
-- New approaches developing/maintaining SaaS applications
+- New technology for developing/maintaining SaaS applications

 🚀 I’m currently working on:
-- Resume website
-- Github Actions for CI/CD on self-hosted runners
-- Sample app built on Postgres/RoR/React
+- A Flutter project @ Turnberry Solutions / Ecolab

 :green_circle: My recent projects:
+- A Sales Canvasing Mobile App
+- Custom solution for a MySQL database to replicate to Firestore
+- Bare-metal to Azure VM server migration
 - Bare-metal K8s deployment with Ansible
-- Ceph Cluster using Rook
-- On-premises Jetbrains Space production deployment

-🌱 I’m currently learning:
+🔭 Id love to hear more about:
 - Kubernetes
 - Ansible

-🔭 I hope to learn more about:
-- Use cases for FaaS
-- SOC 2 compliance
-- AuthZ/AuthN such as Oauth 2.0/OpenID and XACML
-- Approaches to Cloud-Native HA services
 - Terraform

 💬 Ask me about:
-- PostgreSQL
+- Flutter
-- MySQL
+- PostgreSQL/MySQL
 - Ruby on Rails
-- Flutter
 - Firebase
 - Omnis Studio